When Doctors Say Nothing Wrong: Lyme Disease in Children

 For those parenting or working with Lyme disease, pacing cognitive effort becomes just as important as pacing physical activity, especially when brain fog is part of daily life.

-The goal is not to return to who you were before Lyme disease.
-The goal is to build a life that works with your current health, while leaving room for improvement.
+The goal is not returning to who you were before, but building a life that works with your current health while leaving room for improvement.

 References